Can you Use a Calculator on the GMAT

 GMAT Quant questions are specifically designed to be answerable without a calculator.

-So, in order to properly assess your Quant strengths and weaknesses before test day and avoid “score shock,”never use a calculator during the Quantitative section of a GMAT practice test.
+One reason for not using a calculator on the Quant section of practice exams is that you will not be able to assess your true strengths and weaknesses if you use one.
+Thus, to avoid “score shock,” never use a calculator during the Quantitative section of a GMAT practice test.

 Leave a Reply